Jojo Rabbit: Accolades

-Jojo Rabbit and its cast and crew won 14 awards, including the Academy Award for Best Adapted Screenplay that was won by Waititi, the film received a total of six nominations at the 92nd Academy Awards, including Best Supporting Actress for Johansson and Best Picture.
+Jojo Rabbit and its cast and crew won 14 awards, including the Academy Award for Best Adapted Screenplay that was won by Waititi.
+The film received a total of six nominations at the 92nd Academy Awards, including Best Supporting Actress for Johansson and Best Picture.
 Newcomer Davis received various accolades, including a nomination for Best Actor – Motion Picture Musical or Comedy at the 77th Golden Globe Awards and a win as Best Young Performer at the 25th Critics' Choice Awards, a category in which McKenzie and Yates were also nominated.
 At the Costume Designers Guild Awards 2019, Rubeo won the award for Excellence in Period Film; at the Academy Awards, she was nominated for Best Costume Design.
 Eagles, Vincent, and set decorator Nora Sopková also received Academy Award nominations.
 Jojo Rabbit was chosen by the National Board of Review and the American Film Institute as one of the ten best films of 2019.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 28th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 149.